SayantanRC/DEREQ/README.md

 #### Update a device

 In the text box below url, enter:
-> {
+>{
 >"DeviceID" : "M203",
 >"WaterResitance" : true
 >}

+`"DeviceID" is mandatory, any other fields placed will either be added or changed from previous value.`
 ```
-"DeviceID" is mandatory, any other fields placed will either be added or changed from previous value.
-Removal of already present fields are not yet implemented, but will be available soon.
+Removal of already present fields: pass null as field value.
+Say in the above example, to remove "WaterResistance" field...

+{
+"DeviceID" : "M203",
+"WaterResitance" : null
+}
 ```

 In the <b>Enter request url</b>, enter : [http://localhost:2000/update/device](http://localhost:2000/update/device)